Ali-Mikael/Pen-testing/h8-bonus.md

 # B) Improved tasks
 [H6](<https://github.com/Ali-Mikael/Pen-testing/blob/main/h6-shells.md>) Somebody complained about not having a reference list at the end.
 So I made references more clearer.

-If I remember correctly, if you have all sources written down, you don't need to do a complete listing at the end, I remember reading "ei tarvitse olla libguides ohjeiden mukainen", as long as it's clear in the text what piece of information you took from where.
-This is the logic I've been using, but I finally had enough of the complaining, so I spent like 30 minutes trying to do the sources and references as well as I possibly could, so that it follows the criteria:
-- Clear and easy to follow what source was used and where
+Allthough: If I remember correctly, if you have all sources written down, you don't need to do a complete listing at the end.
-- Doesn't clutter the rest of the report
+**As long as it's clear in the text what piece of information you took from where**.
+This is the logic I've been using.

-- Easy to look up
+And I personally think that for a homework report like this, as long as you have all references clearly written down and it's easy to see what you took from where, it's enough!
+But apparently that's just my opinion? 🤷‍♂️

 # C) Hacking challenges outside of the course
 Done 60% of the Linux module in `HTB Academy`: